TheRealSesJ/TextAdventureGame/README.md

 # TextAdventure

-the game has a 2d array of scenes that the player exists it there are items and enemies scattered around the map the player can advenutre to each of the different biomes to find them I plan on adding more interfaces for simplicity in the future, the only one that exists is entity All objects are organized into packagaes based on their purpose and superclass GameParamters is a static class that contains all arbitrary game constants this class is where the main method is located this is static game code that is not player initiated GameController is player caused code that is mapped from inputs gathered in this class (below) Only this class and GameController are "allowed" to print to the console
+The game has a 2d array of scenes that the player exists in.
+There are items and enemies scattered around the map.
+The player can advenutre to each of the different biomes to find them.

+I plan on adding more interfaces for simplicity in the future, the only one that exists is entity.

+## Info
+ - All objects are organized into packagaes based on their purpose and superclass
+ - `GameParamters` is a static class that contains all arbitrary game constants.
+This class is where the main method is located
+ - `This` is static game code that is not player initiated
+ - `GameController` is player caused code that is mapped from inputs gathered in this class (below)
+ - Only `this` class and `GameController` are "allowed" to print to the console

 ## Command List: